IRS and California Announce Tax Deadline Updates

 Please Stay in Contact with Us

+The IRS, Department of Treasury, Congress and the Trump administration continue to work on new forms of relief to help individuals and businesses cope with the effects of the COVID-19 crisis.
 This is obviously a fluid situation, and guidance is updated almost daily.
 We strongly encourage you to maintain close communication with your tax advisor about what’s happening and especially how it affects your circumstances.

 Seiler’s physical offices have been closed as of March 23, but our team is working remotely and is available as usual by phone or email to answer any questions you might have.